Upper Retaruke rd. (km1212) -Whakahoro (km1245.5)

 We walked on and it started to get hot.
 A nice couple in a car stopped, saying they couldn’t offer us a ride but wanting to know if we were ok.
 They said we looked like we had strong walking legs.
 I think they were speaking of Connor mostly.

 We played some word games and told stupid jokes for the rest of the afternoon, helping to pass the time.
 Connor is a bright and energetic kid, and a real pleasure to be around.
 When all else fails, he entertains by singing songs and whistling.
-It’s funny how comforting it can be to be with someone else from your own country.
-He has to start classes in another month, so won’t be able to do the whole trail with me, but we’ve been travelling well together so far.
+It’s funny how comforting it is to be with someone from your own country, given all the familiarity with pop culture and Americana.
+He has to start classes in another month, so won’t be able to do the whole trail with me, but we’ve been traveling well together so far.

 Finally we got to Whakahoro (population 8) around 3:30 pm, a great early finish and a break for our poor tired feet for 5 whole days!
-We will be travelling about 100 miles down the river as part of this ‘thru-hike.’
+We will be traveling about 100 miles down the river as part of this ‘thru-hike.’
 In AT lingo, it’s called blue-blazing.
 This is the official route and I think it’s an awesome idea.
-The Florida Trail may adopt a similar idea, with a paddling section down the Suwanee River.
+The Florida Trail may adopt a similar idea, paddling down a section of the Suwanee River.
 I’ll have much more to write about the Whanganui River Journey in days to come, but in short, it’s one of NZ’s Great Walks.
 We will be joining lots of other tourists, similar to the Tongariro Crossing.

 The cafe is associated with an eco-tourism business that trucks tourists in to have ‘farm experiences.’
 Around 6 pm, about 40 kids showed up and I got to sit in on the introduction.
 There are opportunities for hunting rabbits, shooting clay pigeons, horse ridding, kayaking, and sheep herding.
 As a TA hiker, I feel I’ve already gotten quite the authentic farm experience.
 It was a great dinner conversing with our fellow TA hikers/paddlers at the camp and we are excited about the upcoming days on the river.
 The outfitter is supposed to arrive around 9 tomorrow morning, so we have a relaxed schedule.
 I could maybe even sleep in!
 Yeah right.